chrisnoonan98675/site/xl-release/how-to/configure-active-hot-standby.markdown

 ---

 <div class="alert alert-warning" style="width: 60%">
-See <a href="/xl-release/how-to/configure-cluster.html">Configure cluster mode</a> for instructions on how to set up the cluster in XL Release 7.5 and higher.
-From XL Release 7.5 onwards, also active/active mode is supported.
+See <a href="/xl-release/how-to/configure-cluster.html">Configure cluster mode</a> for instructions on how to set up the cluster in XL Release version 7.5 and later.
+Starting with XL Release version 7.5.0, the active/active mode is also supported.
 </div>

 As of XL Release 6.0.0, you can configure XL Release in a clustered active/hot-standby mode.
 Running XL Release in this mode ensures that you have a Highly Available (HA) XL Release.
-This topic describes the procedure to enable active/hot-standby for versions 6.0 - 7.2.
+This topic describes the procedure to enable active/hot-standby for versions 6.0.0 to 7.2.x.

 ![Active/hot-standby configuration](../images/diagram-active-hot-standby.png)